JuliaOpt/MathProgBase.jl/doc/lowlevel.rst

 .. function:: setwarmstart!(m::AbstractMathProgModel, v)

-    Provide an initial solution ``v`` to the MIP solver.
+    Provide an initial solution ``v`` to the solver, as supported.
 To leave values undefined, set them to ``NaN``.
-Solvers should ignore provided solutions that are infeasible or cannot be completed to a feasible solution.
+MIP solvers should ignore provided solutions that are infeasible or cannot be completed to a feasible solution.
+Nonlinear solvers may use provided solutions as starting points even if infeasible.

 .. function:: addsos1!(m::AbstractMathProgModel, idx, weight)